 How much chutney does this recipe make?

-I got 4 x 250ml jars of my spiced apricot and almond chutney from this recipe.
+I got 4 x 250ml jars of my spiced apricot chutney from this recipe.
 Just double up the quantities if you want to make more.

 How to serve spiced apricot and almond chutney

 - With a curry, okay so that’s an obvious one.